-VIII. ЦЛ ZARDS AND HAZARDOUS MATERIALS.
-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact VIII. a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? \boxtimes

-Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact b) Create a significant hazard to the public or the environment through reasonable foreseeable upset and accident conditions involving the release of hazardous materials into the environment? \boxtimes c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? \boxtimes e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard for people residing or working in the project area? f) For a project within the vicinity of a private airstrip, or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard for people residing or working in the project area? g) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? \boxtimes h) Expose people or structures to a significant risk of loss, injury or death involving wild-land fires, including where wild-lands are adjacent to urbanized areas or where residences are intermixed with wild-lands? \boxtimes
+Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact VIII.
+HA ZARDS AND HAZARDOUS MATERIALS.
+Would the project: · a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? $\boxtimes$ b) Create a significant hazard to the public or the environment through reasonable foreseeable upset and accident conditions involving the release of hazardous materials into the environment? $\boxtimes$ c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard for people residing or working in the project area? f) For a project within the vicinity of a private airstrip, or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard for people residing or working in the project area? g) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? $\boxtimes$ h) Expose people or structures to a significant risk of loss, injury or death involving wild-land fires, including where wild-lands are adjacent to urbanized areas or where residences are intermixed with wild-lands? $\boxtimes$

 - a.
 The proposed project would not involve the transport of hazardous materials other than those small amounts utilized in typical winery operations.
 A Business Plan would be filed with the Environmental Health Division should hazardous materials reach reportable levels.
 Impacts would be less than significant. - b.
 Hazardous materials such as diesel, maintenance fluids, and paints would be used onsite during construction.
 Should they be stored onsite, these materials would be stored in secure locations to reduce the potential for upset or accident conditions.
 The proposed project consists of a modification to an existing winery that would not be expected to use any substantial quantities of hazardous materials.
 Therefore, it would not be reasonably for the proposed project to create upset or accident conditions that involve the release of hazardous materials into the environments.
 Impacts would be less than significant. - c.
 There are no schools located within one-quarter mile from the proposed project site.
-According to Google Earth, the nearest school to the project site is Stone Bridge School, located approximately 0.3 miles to the west.
+According to Google Earth, the nearest school to the project site is Robert Louis Stevenson Middle School, located approximately 4.75 miles to the southeast.
 No impacts would occur. - d.
 Based on a search of the California Department of Toxic Substances Control database, the project site does not contain any known EPA National Priority List sites, State response sites, voluntary cleanup sites, or any school cleanup sites.
 No impact would occur as the project site is not on any known list of hazardous materials sites. - e.
-Most of the project site is located within Zone E, the influence area of the Napa County Airport, according to the Airport Land Use Compatibility Plan.
-However, the Airport Land Use Compatibility Plan allows any permitted use within Zone E. Impacts would be less than significant. - f.
-No impact would occur as the project site is not located within the vicinity of any private airports. - g.
-The proposed left-turn lane on Cuttings Wharf Road at the project's access driveway meets Napa County Road and Street Standards.
-Therefore, the operational changes to the winery would not obstruct emergency vehicle access.
-The project has been reviewed by the County Fire Department and Engineering Services Division and found acceptable, as conditioned.
+No impact would occur as the project site is not located within an airport land use plan. - f.
+No impact would occur as the project site is not located within the vicinity of any private airports.